My print studio is located at:

 FREQUENTLY ASKED QUESTIONS

 MODE: RGB is better than CMYK.
 CMYK may create color shifts.
 The printer prints in 8 bit.
 16 bit images can be printed as well but will be transformed to 8 bit by the printer software.
-If you send me images in CMYK mode I will print them for you as CMYK.
+If you send me images in CMYK mode I will print them for you as CMYK if you wish.

 READY TO PRINT vs. EDITING: "Ready to print" means your image needs no adjustment.
-"Editing" means I have to make adjustments to the size, borders, color, sharpness, cropping or other adjustments necessary to make your file print the way you would like.
+"Editing" means we have to make adjustments to the size, borders, color, sharpness, cropping or other adjustments necessary to make your file print the way you would like.
 Editing is not expensive, and is pro-rated to the actual time I spend making the changes necessary.
-At just $36/hr, 15 minutes for example costs only $9.00 for this one-time editing, and the results are saved to your file in my computer thus permanently memorializing the improvements for all future printing.
-(Compare that to $75 - $100/hr elsewhere).
+15 minutes for example costs only $10.00 for this one-time only editing, and the results are saved to your file in my computer thus permanently memorializing the improvements for all future printing.
+[PLEASE NOTE: Fof images that have or are predominantly BLACK I WILL ADD 10% to each print.]

 TESTS / PROOFS: I highly recommend inexpensive printed test strips of your images prior to final printing, unless you are reasonably certain they are not needed.
 I can even mail you test strips for your review, saving you time traveling to my studio.
 Tests generally are about $2-3 each , depending on the size, number of tests and media.
 They can be extremely helpful in making the print the most accurate possible.